Welcome to Sunman-Dearborn Community Schools

 The five elements combine to set a direction and course as we continue to improve our schools and provide a top-notch education for our students.

-Core Values, Core Value Statements, Vision, and Mission
+Vision, Mission, Core Values, and Core Value Statements

 Core Values